tempire/MojoExample/README.md

 A minimum of Perl 5.10 is required.
 If your Perl is too old, <a href="http://perlbrew.pl/">Perlbrew</a> is über easy to install!

+If you *must* run on Perl 5.8, you can try a <a href="https://github.com/jamadam/mojo-legacy">back-ported version of Mojolicious</a>, but you're on your own :)

 # Index